Raoh: Voice actors

-Raoh's voice actors in the original Japanese versions of several Hokuto no Ken productions includes Kenji Utsumi in the original television series and 1986 film (as well as in a few video games), Tesshō Genda in the CGI animated short film Legend of Heroes, the video game J-Stars Victory Vs and Fitness Boxing: Fist of the North Star, Takashi Ukaji in the Shin Kyūseishu Densetsu film series and Ten no Haō anime series, Rikiya Koyama in the PSP game version of Ten no Haō, Fumihiko Tachiki in the video game Hokuto Musō, and Masami Iwasaki, the voice of Ryuji Goda, and Patrick Seitz in the video game Fist of the North Star: Lost Paradise.
-Other voice actors have voiced the child version of Raoh such as Nobuo Tobita in the original television series, Shigeru Shibuya in the Shin Kyūseishu Densetsu movies and Takayuki Kondō in the Ten no Haō series.
+Raoh's voice actors in the original Japanese versions of several Hokuto no Ken productions includes Kenji Utsumi in the original television series and 1986 film (as well as in a few video games), Tesshō Genda in the animated short film Legend of Heroes, the video games J-Stars Victory Vs and Fitness Boxing: Fist of the North Star, Takashi Ukaji in the Shin Kyūseishu Densetsu film series and Ten no Haō anime series, Rikiya Koyama in the PSP game version of Ten no Haō, Fumihiko Tachiki in the video game Hokuto Musō, and Masami Iwasaki, the voice of Ryuji Goda, in the video game Fist of the North Star: Lost Paradise.
+Other voice actors have voiced the child version of Raoh such as Keiichi Nanba in the original television series, Nobuo Tobita in its sequel, Shigeru Shibuya in the Shin Kyūseishu Densetsu movies, and Takayuki Kondō in the Ten no Haō series.
 In Episode 32 of the original television, Raoh's initial silhouetted appearance was voiced by Norio Wakamoto.

-In English language versions, Raoh was voiced by Wally Burr in the Streamline Pictures' dub of the 1986 film and by Andrew Love in Sentai Filmworks' release of Legends of the Dark King.
+In English language versions, Raoh was voiced by Wally Burr in the Streamline Pictures' dub of the 1986 film, by Andrew Love in Sentai Filmworks' release of Legends of the Dark King, and by Patrick Seitz in Lost Paradise.
 For a brief flashback in Manga Entertainment's dub of the TV series, Raoh was voiced by John Snyder.